 Various important airlines fly into Doha and of course the country's 5 star airline, Qatar Airways.
 Most global travelers transit or stay for 2 days in Doha.

-Here are the pros and cons of the Doha hamad airport.
+Here are the pros and cons of the Doha hamad airport that we have noticed while transiting a dozen times.

 Pros